wp-plugins/media-library-assistant/readme.txt

 * New: When 'MLA_DEBUG_LEVEL' is set to 3 in the wp-config.php file, debug information for the Bulk Edit Ajax handler is written to the error log.
 This includes WPML- and Polylang- specific information.
 * Fix: Wildcard searches containing an underscore character ("_") are now handled correctly.
 The `mla-custom-field-search-example.php.txt` example plugin has been updated as well.
 * Fix: Media Manager Modal (popup) Window enhancements work more reliably with plugins such as "SiteOrigin Page Builder Widgets".
-* Fix: When Polylang is active,  **Term Assignment has been fixed**, accomodating missing translation information for media items and terms and resolving some term_id/term_taxonomy_id issues.
+* Fix: When Polylang or WPML is active,  **Term Assignment has been fixed**, accomodating missing translation information for media items and terms and resolving some term_id/term_taxonomy_id issues.
 * Fix: When Polylang is active, "Show all languages" is selected after a Bulk Translate action so results from multiple languages can be displayed.
 * Fix: When Polylang is active, the Media/Assistant submenu table "Trash" view no longer shows the Translations column.
 * Fix: When Polylang is active, Quick and Bulk Edit taxonomy checklists are language-specific when "Refresh" is clicked after a Bulk Edit action.